mediaopt/paypal-commercetools-client/README.md

 ### PayPalMessages

 PayPal messages props are based on PayPalMessages props and you can see them on PayPal official documentation [_PayPalMessagesComponentOptions_](https://github.com/paypal/react-paypal-js/blob/main/src/components/PayPalMessages.tsx).

+### HostedFields

+- **getClientTokenUrl**: `string`
+  _POST_-Request - we get a [_ClientTokenResponse_](src/types/index.ts)
+  It is **your** responsibility to develop this API
+  The URL that gets called to the endpoint of the connect app to get the client token to use in PayPalHostedFieldsProvider component in commerce tools.
+Communicates with CommerceTools backend
+  See the examples in our [CoFe integration example repository]()